kablamo/HTTP-Request-AsCurl/README.md

 This module is a bit naughty because it injects an as\_curl() method into the HTTP::Request namespace.
 I only use it for debugging.
 Perhaps that makes it ok.

+This module also handles headers and basic authentication.

 # LICENSE